SALZBURG

 TOUR 4

-Vienna and Prague – Add Four Nights
+Vienna and Prague – Add Three Nights

 Following the festival, transfer to Vienna via the world-famous Melk Abbey, with a short recital in the Abbey.
 Arrive in Vienna and tour Historical Vienna including the Ringstráße, Imperial Palace, State Opera, Town Hall, Burgkapelle, Palace Stables, Strauß Monument, and entrance to Schönbrunn Palace, built by the Hapsburgs in imitation of Versailles.
 Evening Concert in Vienna.
 Take a half-day guided tour of Musical Vienna includes entrance to the Haus der Musik, a modern interactive sound museum located in the historic city center.
 This tour also includes the Museum of the Vienna Philharmonic.
 Transfer to Prague.
 Evening concert in Prague.
 Farewell dinner and depart for home.